jhcpeixoto/jhcpeixoto/README.md

 ---

-Always interested in building useful products, improving systems, and collaborating on ambitious technical ideas.
+Open to collaborating on useful products, AI systems, secure platforms, and ambitious engineering projects.